tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DS-Authentication.md

 1. To get started, open an account on the **PayU Hub**.<br>Click [here](https://control.paymentsos.com/signup) to create one.

 2. Update your integration code.
-Ask your developers to update their integration code to connect through the PayU Hub.
+Ask your developers to update their integration code to connect through the **PayU Hub**.

 3. Test your integration and go live!